Kererū

 The kererū (Hemiphaga novaeseelandiae), also known as kūkupa (northern Māori dialects), New Zealand pigeon or wood pigeon, is a species of pigeon native to New Zealand.
 Johann Friedrich Gmelin described the bird in 1789 as a large, conspicuous pigeon up to 50 cm in length and 550–850 g in weight, with a white breast and iridescent green–blue plumage.
 Two subspecies have been recognised; the second—the Norfolk pigeon of Norfolk Island—became extinct in the early 20th century.
 Kererū pairs are monogamous, breeding over successive seasons and remaining together when not breeding.
 They construct nests with twigs in trees, with a single egg clutch.

 Found in a variety of habitats across the country, the kererū feeds mainly on fruits, as well as leaves, buds and flowers.
-Although widespread in both forest and urban habitats, its numbers have declined significantly since European colonisation and the arrival of invasive mammals such as rats, stoats and possums.
+Although widespread in both forest and urban habitats, its numbers have declined significantly since European colonisation and the arrival of invasive mammals, such as rats, stoats and possums.
 However, the results of nationwide bird surveys indicate that there has been a significant recovery in the population in suburban areas.
 As of 2022, the IUCN Red List classifies the species as least concern, while the Department of Conservation (DOC) classifies the kererū as "not threatened" but conservation dependent.

 Considered a taonga (cultural treasure) to the Māori people, the kererū was historically a major food source in Māori culture.
 However, due to the decline in its population, hunting is illegal.
 Customary use of kererū is restricted to the use of feathers and bones obtained from dead birds collected by DOC.
 This issue has received significant public and political attention, as some people argue that bans on kererū hunting are detrimental to Māori traditions.
 In 2018, the kererū was designated Bird of the Year by the New Zealand organisation Forest & Bird, and in 2019, the exoplanet HD 137388 b was renamed Kererū in its honour.

 Taxonomy and nomenclature

 History and binomials

 English ornithologist John Latham wrote about the kererū in his A General Synopsis of Birds in 1783 but did not give it a scientific name.
 German naturalist Johann Friedrich Gmelin gave it its first formal description in 1789, placing it in genus Columba as C. novaeseelandiae, with Latham naming it Columba zealandica in his 1790 Index Ornithologicus.
 The genus Hemiphaga was introduced by the French naturalist Charles Lucien Bonaparte in 1854 with the kererū (Hemiphaga novaeseelandiae) as the type species for that genus.
-The name combines the Ancient Greek hēmi meaning "half-" or "small", with the end of the genus name Carpophaga, "fruit eating", as Bonaparte saw the genus as related to both that genus and Megaloprepia (now incorporated into Ptilinopus).
+The name combines the Ancient Greek hēmi meaning "half", with the end of the genus name Carpophaga, "fruit eating", as Bonaparte saw the genus as related to both that genus and Megaloprepia (now incorporated into Ptilinopus).